erinhengel/readability/README.md

 Overview
 --------

 The data and code in this replication package reproduce all tables and figures in Hengel (2021).
-Raw data are contained in the `0-data/fixed` directory; transformed data are found in the `0-data/generated` directory.
-Estimation results are found in `0-tex/generated` and `0-images/generated`.
-The replication code, described in detail below, will take 8--12 hours to run.
+Raw data are in the `0-data/fixed` directory.
+Transformed data, estimation results and figures are saved in the `0-data/generated`, `0-tex/genderated` and `0-images/generated` directories, respectively.
+The replication code, described in detail below, will take 21--22 hours to run.

 The data in this replication package are publicly available and licensed under a Creative Commons Attribution 4.0 International License.
 See [LICENSE.txt](LICENSE.txt) for details.